LaunchCode-Education-Archived/skills-front-end/assignments/ajaxson-5/README.md

 #### Adding Params: tag

-But artisan lollipops is a topic for another time, beacause today is all about the Jacksons.
+But artisan lollipops is a topic for another time, because today is all about the Jacksons.
 To specify the topic of interest, we simply need to add another data parameter with the key "tag" and the value "jackson+5":

 ```nohighlight
 $ curl -G https://api.giphy.com/v1/gifs/random -d api_key=dc6zaTOxFJmzC -d tag=jackson+5